 Looking for Hitchcock I found Ansel Adams.

 Alfred Hitchcock immortalized the town of Bodega and nearby Bodega Bay, in Northern California, in his 1963 thriller, The Birds.
 There are multiple locations that film buffs will easily recognize.
-Perhaps the most famous of them all Is the Potter Schoolhouse, the location for an especially terrifying scene in which a classroom full of children run downhill pursued by a flock of violent birds, swooping down to peck them.
+Perhaps the most famous of them all Is the Potter Schoolhouse, the location for a particularly terrifying scene in which a classroom full of children run screaming downhill as a flock of violent birds swoop down on them.

 A cloudless blue sky provided the perfect backdrop for a photograph of the church.
 After taking a few shots of the Potter House (now a private residence and you can not go inside), I walked around the church and photographed it from every angle– or so I thought.

 Looking for Hitchcock I found Ansel Adams

 Adams is most known for the clarity and realism of his landscape photographs at a time when photographers were trying desperately to make photographs that looked like paintings.
-His iconic images established photography as a fine art.
+His iconic images established photography as fine art.

-As I studied the photograph, titled Church and Road, I realized that my photographs of the church sucked.
+As I studied Adam’s photograph, titled Church and Road, I realized that my photographs of the church sucked.
 I’d missed one of the key elements of making a good photograph that Adams always stressed, “Taking a good photograph is often about knowing where to stand.”
 I definitely had not stood in the right spot.

-To cut myself some slack I have to allow that the road is now paved and curves away from the church, and no longer creates the dramatic perspective it did before.
+To be fair to myself, I have to allow that the road is now paved and curves away from the church.
+It no longer creates the dramatic perspective it did when Adams photographed it.
 The grass is regularly mown, and there are some trees that have grown taller on either side of the church, so it is not quite possible to stand in exactly the same spot where Adams stood.

-As I stood near the bottom of the hill and observed the church, I reflected on the fact that not one, but two, very famous artists, had walked here before me.
-And that if I had not gone inside, I’d have missed a lesson from one of the greatest photographers of the 20th century.
+Standing at the bottom of the hill studying the church, I reflected on the fact that not one, but two, very famous artists had walked here before me.
+And that if I had not gone inside I’d have missed a lesson from one of the greatest photographers of the 20th century.